tjnaylor/project_template/README.md

 Sweeney (2017) discussed the probability of Floridians evacuating the area when the governor gives an evacuation order to residents.
 He identified that approximately 42% of Floridians will likely remain with the home and pets during a natural disaster.
 His research on the evacuation tendencies of Floridians during a natural disaster helped inform our population estimates and logistics requirements for Port Saint Lucie area during a disaster response.

+## Assumptions

+The following assumptions were made for this study:

+1. All volunteered transportation equipment included operators and maintenance support.

+2. Approximately 176,515 residents remain in the Port Saint Lucie area with minimal resources after the hurricane.

+3. Only life threatening injuries are transported to the Navy Hosiptal located in vicinty of Boynton Beach, FL.

+4. A category 4 hurricane requires at least one week of support beyond the local level to provide adeqate support and supplies to the local area.

+5. Schools that are not severely damaged by the hurricane are approved at the state level to serve as distribution locations and shelter to support the local populace.

+6. Bulk water for bathing and general use provided by the Hillsborough County Falkenburg Road Advanced Water Treatment Plant.
+As a result, this area was not focused on for this study.

+7. Limited communications capability for the first week following the hurricane.

+8. The Port Saint Lucie Power Station damage assessment clears the facility of damages but spent fuel pool level critically low.

 ## Expected Results
 Due to the complex nature of emergency management operations the answer to the problem will be multifaceted and dynamic as conditions change.
 We predict that the most efficient mode to transport relief materials will be a combination of air and sea based assets until road conditions can be cleared.
 We also predict that stationing critical nodes for supplies will be crucial to providing assistance to both the NPS and surrounding area.
 The nodes will be dedicated to either providing NPS replenishment or humanitarian aid because of their unique needs.
 We predict that 42% of the population will remain in the local area however, the number of resources required will be dependent on the severity of the conditions.